torumakabe/aks-anti-dry-iac/README.md

 ### Switch Blue/Green

-You can join/remove services of each cluster to/from backend addresses of Application Gateway by changing Terraform variable ["demoapp_svc_ips"](./terraform/shared/dev.tfvars) and applying it while continuing the service.
+You can join/remove services of each cluster to/from backend addresses of Application Gateway by changing `demoapp.target` in [Terraform variable](./terraform/shared/prod.tfvars) and applying it while continuing the service.

-This IP address is the Service IP of NGINX Ingress and can be changed [in this code](./terraform/blue/dev.tfvars).

 There are [sample app](https://github.com/torumakabe/session-checker) and [test script](./test/tools/scripts/session-check.sh) to help you switch between blue and green and see sessions across the cluster.